-All participating jurisdictions submitted the 2016 LRF Annual Report to the Department and certified compliance with the requirements of the program.
+All participating jurisdictions submitted the 2018 LRF Annual Report to the Department and certified compliance with the requirements of the program.

-- Auburn and Bremerton issued bonds and imposed the LRF tax on July 1, 2010. - Kennewick, Spokane, University Place and Vancouver issued bonds and imposed the LRF tax on July 1, 2011. - Bellevue, Richland and Wenatchee issued bonds and imposed the LRF tax on July 1, 2013. - Tacoma imposed the LRF tax on July 1, 2016.
+- Auburn and Bremerton issued bonds and imposed the LRF tax on July 1, 2010. - Kennewick, Spokane, University Place and Vancouver issued bonds and imposed the LRF tax on July 1, 2011. - Bellevue, Richland and Wenatchee issued bonds and imposed the LRF tax on July 1, 2013. - Tacoma imposed the LRF tax on July 1, 2016. - Renton has started the process to impose the tax on July 1, 2019, for the South Lake Washington project.

-All eligible jurisdictions received the approved award amounts prior to June 30, 2016, for Fiscal Year 2016.
-All participating jurisdictions should receive the approved award amounts for Fiscal Year 2017.
+All eligible jurisdictions received the approved award amounts prior to June 30, 2018, for Fiscal Year 2018.
+All participating jurisdictions should receive the approved award amounts for Fiscal Year 2019.

-The table on the following page summarizes the reported LRF activity for all sponsoring local governments.
+The table on the following page summarizes the reported LRF activity for all sponsoring local governments (in the table, N/A means not available).